 Start strong.

 I typically recommend starting with weekly (or at least every other week) appointments.
-This will help you to learn about CBT quickly so we can get to work learning and practicing new skills.
-This schedule also gives us time to get to know each other.
-You need time to get to know me so you can feel comfortable.
-I need time to get to know you so I can provide you the best, most individualized treatment I can.
-Many people start out with weekly sessions, and after they have made significant progress, reduce session frequency until they are ready to terminate treatment.
+This schedule will help you get to work right away so you can feel better as soon as possible.
+Meeting frequently in the beginning of treatment also gives us time to get to know each other.
+You need time to get to know me so you can feel comfortable, and I need time to get to know you so I can provide you the best, most individualized treatment I can.

 Stick to a schedule.

-I find that when clients schedule sessions very infrequently, or “as needed”, it’s difficult to maintain momentum.
-Instead of continuing on with our treatment plan, sessions are often used to “catch up” on the latest news, as opposed to learning new skills, or exploring issues more deeply.
-Attending therapy infrequently also makes it difficult to practice therapy skills outside of session, which can lengthen the time in treatment overall.
+I find that when clients schedule sessions very infrequently or “as needed”, it’s difficult to maintain momentum.
+These sessions are often used to “catch up” on the latest news, as opposed to learning new skills, or exploring issues more deeply.
+Attending therapy infrequently also makes it difficult to consistently practice therapy skills outside of session, which can lengthen the time in treatment overall.

 Be yourself.